Bankoga/golem/docs/catch_22/05_mirror_of_the_mind.md

 For style is not
 ```

 Hubris, lies within the details, after all.
 Thus can we believe, that all those who speak the greatest good are capable of the greatest evil.
-Further still do we believe, those who speak the greatest evil are also capable of the greatest good.
+Further still do we believe, those who speak the greatest evil are similarly capable of the greatest good.
 To do harm, is not evil!
 Simply tis.